stutxo/Op_SecureTheSandwich/README.md

 To start the game, run the following commands

-Start a bitcoin inquisition node in regtest (i hadd to add fallback fee for now to get it to work)
+Start a bitcoin inquisition node in regtest (i had to add fallback fee for now to get it to work)
 ```bash
 ./bitcoind -regtest -fallbackfee=0.0001
 ```